On schemes evinced by generalized additive decompositions and their regularity: Introduction

 \subsection{Acknowledgements}

 We sincerely thank E. Ballico, W. Buczy\'nska, J. Buczy\'nski, M.V.
-Catalisano, C. Ciliberto and B.~Mourrain for fruitful conversations.
+Catalisano, C. Ciliberto, J. Jelisiejew and B.~Mourrain for fruitful conversations.
+We also thank the anonymous reviewer for the careful proofreading.
 DT acknowledges the hospitality of the TensorDec Laboratory during a research stay at the Department of Mathematics at the University of Trento, where part of the present work has been conducted.